Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 • Magamba

-Ask to the hotel, they are very knowledgeable and they can find a motorbike to rent or a local guide to bring you around.
+Ask the hotel, they are very knowledgeable and they can find a motorbike to rent or a local guide to bring you around.

 Mkomazi National Park